 The hardest question you need to answer is what does a good strategy look like?

-If you’ve recently had a merger or acquisition, or if you’re new to your team, the question is even harder to answer.
-But don't panic.
-This article will walk you through the three steps to creating an amazing procurement strategy.
+If you’ve recently had a merger or acquisition or if you’re new to your team, that question may be even harder to answer.
+We've put together three steps you should take to ensure you're developing a procurement strategy that works for you.

-Cheesy as it might sound, you can’t know where you’re going until you see where you are.
+As cheesy as it might sound, you can’t know where you’re going until you see where you are.
 If you don't have your bearings, how can you tell what's next?
-Which is why step one to building an effective procurement strategy is evaluating the current approach.
+Step one to building an effective procurement strategy is evaluating the current approach.